rtelmore/ballr/cran-comments.md

 * removed the devtools::install_github from the vignette
 * file cleanup

+## Test environments
+* local OS X install, R 3.4.2
+* ubuntu (on travis-ci), R 3.4.2

+## R CMD check results
+There were no ERRORs, WARNINGs, or NOTEs.

 ## Resubmission
 This is a resubmission.
 In this version I have: